ucsf-wynton/wynton-website-hpc/docs/support/index.md

 For questions and feature requests, please use one of the following channels:

-1. **Mailing list [wynton-help@listsrv.ucsf.edu](https://listsrv.ucsf.edu/cgi-bin/wa?A0=wynton-help)** - A communal forum that reaches all Wynton users to ask for help and discuss problems and solutions
+1. **Mailing list [wynton-help@listsrv.ucsf.edu](https://listsrv.ucsf.edu/cgi-bin/wa?A0=wynton-help)** - A communal forum where you can ask for help and discuss problems and solutions
   - Subscribe / unsubscribe: (a) go to [list homepage](https://listsrv.ucsf.edu/cgi-bin/wa?A0=wynton-help), (b) click 'Subscribe or Unsubscribe', (c) enter your full name and preferred email address, and (d) click link in confirmation email that arrives within minutes.
   - Web archives: [list homepage](https://listsrv.ucsf.edu/cgi-bin/wa?A0=wynton-help) (only visible to subscribed list members).